 Do I need a boat to fish Braunig Lake successfully?

 A boat is strongly recommended.
-Shore fishing can work, but a boat gives you far more flexibility to follow schools, reach structure, and cover productive water.
+Shore fishing can work, but a boat gives you much more flexibility to follow schools, reach structure, and cover productive water.

 What is the best lure for Braunig Lake redfish?